IBM/improve-discovery-results-using-api-based-relevancy-training/README.md

 python RelevanceTraining.py
 ```

-You might see `ApiException` entries.
+>  You might see `ApiException (Error Code: 409)` entries in the logs.
 You can safely ignore these errors since these errors occur because the training examples were already available.
 The code will internally delete those training examples and update with new ones.

-When the command completes the run, we have updated the training with relevant results for our queries.
+When the command completes the run, it would have updated the training with relevant results for our queries.

 Note that the the service uses machine-learning Watson techniques to find signals in your content and questions.
 The service then reorders query results to display the most relevant results at the top.
 As you add more training data, the service instance becomes more accurate and sophisticated in the ordering of results it returns.

-Now, check the status of training again, as earlier done in section [Check training status](#42-check-training-status).
-Below image shows results for the same query that we checked before performing relevancy training.
-Note that the documents marked as relevant have been prioritised in the result for the query.
+Now, check the status of training again, as earlier done in section [Check training status](#42-check-training-status). `Processing` field should be false, meaning that the processing is completed.

+Now check if the documents retrieved for queries are as per relevance scores updated.
+We will run the same query that we had run earlier and see if the documents marked as relevant have been prioritised in the result for the query.
+We will notice that documents marked with higher relevance scores are prioritised.
+Note that this may not be always true since Watson uses training data to learn patterns and to generalize, not to memorize individual training queries.
+If that is the case then more training might help learn the model and get desired output.

 ![After Improvisation](./images/after-improvisation.png)

+## 5. Conclusion

+You can train Discovery to improve the relevance of query results for your particular organization or subject area.
+For a fewer set of queries it can be achieved using Watson Discovery tooling.
+However, for a large set of queries, it is better to use APIs to achieve this.
+In this code pattern we used Watson discovery collection with the default training and Python code to to send requests and process responses.
+We queried, with about 147 queries.
+The responses were recorded is a TSV file.
+Then the responses were marked with relevancy score.
+Discovery collection was trained again with new relevancy scores and we saw the impact on how results were prioritized.